 What is the tuition and fees for summer 2023?

 All Summer Session students will be assigned to Edens Quad in either single or double rooms.
 All students living on campus will be required to have a meal plan.

 Please see the Housing & Dining page for rates.

 When will tuition and fees post to student accounts?
 What is the payment deadline?

 Term 1- Bill date: April 15 Due date: May 12

 Term 2- Bill date: May 15 Due date: June 12

 Visiting students with outstanding tuition and fee balances on the last day of drop/add will be dropped from their course(s) by the Summer Session office.

 How do I select my courses?

-Explore the course schedule.
+Explore the Schedule of Classes.
+Use the DukeHub Class Search.
+Then, select the Term and Subject.
 Carefully review course details and make sure the mode of delivery is appropriate for your summer plans.
 If you plan to be entirely remote, please make sure there are no required in-person components to your selected course.
 If a course requires a prerequisite, it will be mentioned in the official course description.
 Any prerequisites should be on the transcript you submit for admission.
 Questions about specific courses may be directed to Kim Price at firstname.lastname@example.org.